Deploy Generated Standalone Executable Programs To Target Hardware

 depends upon

-Whether your model is single-rate or multirate.
-In a single-rate model, the sample times of all blocks in the model, and the model's fixed step size, are the same.
-A model in which the sample times and step size do not meet these conditions is termed multirate.
+Whether the model is single-rate or multirate.
+In a single-rate model, the sample times of blocks in the model and the model fixed step size are the same.
+A model for which the sample times and step size do not meet these conditions is a multirate model.

 SingleTasking